MandyMo/pytorch_HMR/README.md

-## Pre-reqs(code used for research only, any problem please contact me)
+## code used for research only, any problem please contact me

 ### training step
 #### 1. download the following datasets.